kristiey510/AWSRekognition/README.md

 You will see the images in the transformed folder labeled with "imagename-featurechanged:level.jpg".
 We must import these folders into a S3 bucket to use AWS Rekognition on these photos.

-## Moving transformed data into S3 Bucket
+## Moving Transformed Data into S3 Bucket
 To move the transformed images and original images into an S3 bucket, we must upload them.
 To do this, use the code

 <img width="695" alt="Screen Shot 2021-04-21 at 5 03 58 PM" src="https://user-images.githubusercontent.com/69918614/115620779-9c53eb80-a2c3-11eb-86d0-2a5992781dbb.png">